SINTEF/global-input-output-GVC-SDG-indicators/README.md

 Wiebe et al., Linking the Sustainable Development Goals to input-output analysis: sensitivity of indicators to global input coefficients for renewable electricity production. (accepted on 2025-12-02) Economic Systems Research

+# Description of the code and meta data information

-# Calculating the SDG indicators at country level from environmental and socio-economic extensions in global MRIO databases
+## Calculating the SDG indicators at country level from environmental and socio-economic extensions in global MRIO databases

 The current indicator code is based on the industry classification of the OECD ICIO.
 Inputs into the SDG indicator calculation function in R are